How to Become a Virtual Assistant in Australia

 You should do the basic marketing strategies such as:

-- Starting your own Virtual Assistant Facebook Page
+- Starting your own Virtual Assistant Facebook Page, list you location and services offered.

 - Go to local business meetings and events to tell people about what you do.